 One of first things we’re going to need to determine is, “Why were you prescribed Altace?”

-If you were prescribed Altace to simply lower your blood pressure levels and you have no evidence of congestive heart failure or of having suffered from a previous heart attack, you should still be eligible for some of the best possible rate class out there.
+If you were prescribed Altace to simply lower your blood pressure levels and you have no evidence of congestive heart failure or of having suffered from a previous heart attack, you should still be eligible for some of the best possible rate class out there when applying for either a term life insurance or a whole life insurance policy.

 Conversely, if you have a history of congestive heart failure or have suffered from a heart attack(s) in the past, things are going to start getting complicated pretty fast!